 - Are your implants moving or breasts ‘bottoming out’?

-- Have you lost your cleavage or do you have a uniboob look?
+- Have you lost your cleavage and as a result have a uni-boob look?
 (Symmastia)

 - Did you give your original surgeon a chance to rectify the situation (if they are a FRACS qualified specialist)?